U.S. Public Health Service reorganizations of 1966–1973: Breakup of Consumer Protection and Environmental Health Service

 The breakup of CPEHS was largely a consequence of the formation of the Environmental Protection Agency (EPA) in 1970, as the result of a desire by the new Nixon administration to gather all federal environmental activities into a single autonomous regulatory body.
 During 1970–1971, most of the CPEHS was moved out of PHS and HEW to form the core of the newly created EPA.
 This was accomplished in two phases, with the HEW reorganization order of January 16, 1970 and Reorganization Plan No. 3 of 1970.

 Some CPEHS components remained within PHS.
 The Food and Drug Administration had already become its own operating division within the PHS earlier in 1970, causing CPEHS to be briefly renamed simply the Environmental Health Service.
 On the other hand, the entire National Air Pollution Control Administration was moved to EPA.

 The Environmental Control Administration's five bureaus were spit between PHS and EPA.
-PHS retained the Bureau of Occupational Safety and Health, which moved into HSMHA; part of the Bureau of Radiological Health, which moved into FDA; and the Bureau of Community Environmental Management, which was later absorbed by EPA and CDC in 1973.
+PHS retained the Bureau of Occupational Safety and Health, which moved into HSMHA and soon became NIOSH; part of the Bureau of Radiological Health, which moved into FDA; and the Bureau of Community Environmental Management, which was later absorbed by EPA and CDC in 1973.
 The Bureau of Solid Waste Management, Bureau of Water Hygiene, and the rest of the Bureau of Radiological Health were transferred to EPA in 1971.

 Breakup of Health Services and Mental Health Administration

 HSMHA was unpopular with many in PHS, as they felt that it shifted the focus from PHS physicians to department bureaucrats.
 In addition, National Communicable Disease Center Director David Sencer became acting HSMHA Administrator at the beginning of the Nixon Administration in 1969.
 HSMHA was reportedly referred to as "HSMA-ha-ha-ha" at NCDC headquarters, and Sencer was seeking to expand NCDC's scope by absorbing other components of HSMHA.
 As part of this, NCDC was renamed to Center for Disease Control in 1970.

 Under the HEW reorganization order of July 1, 1973, HSMHA was abolished.
-The Center for Disease Control became its own operating agency within the PHS, and the remaining functions of HSMHA were assigned to newly established Health Services Administration and Health Resources Administration, the latter of which also acquired the Bureau of Health Manpower from NIH.
+The Center for Disease Control became its own operating agency within the PHS, and absorbed NIOSH.
+The remaining functions of HSMHA were assigned to newly established Health Services Administration and Health Resources Administration, the latter of which also acquired the Bureau of Health Manpower from NIH.
 Finally, under the HEW reorganization order of September 25, 1973, a new operating agency, the Alcohol, Drug Abuse, and Mental Health Administration, incorporated the National Institute of Mental Health as well as the recently created National Institute on Alcohol Abuse and Alcoholism and National Institute on Drug Abuse.